amp5/emoji_sa/Notebook.md

 - check encoding of emojis and text with writeLines()
 - create heatmap of tweets for location? maybe?
 - remove retweets in orig dataset
+- map SA of text vs emoji in QGIS (easier program to do this)

 <p align="center">
   <b>2/26/17 - Summary of next steps</b>